 So, whether you’re looking for a lawn that will withstand heavy foot traffic, drought, or extreme temperatures, tall fescue grass may be just what you need to achieve a beautiful and resilient lawn in Missouri.

-Use the code EHG20 to save $20!
+Use the code EHG20 for an instant $20 discount!

-- Personalized lawn care: custom lawn plans based on soil analysis, climate data, and lawn needs.
+- Personalized lawn care: Custom lawn plans based on soil analysis, climate data, and your specific lawn needs.

-- Science-backed formulas: transparent, bio-based formulas with effective ingredients like seaweed, molasses, and iron.
+- Science-backed formulas: Bio-based formulas contain effective, natural ingredients like seaweed, molasses, and iron.

-- Expert support: one-on-one support from a real person and offers a satisfaction guarantee.
+- Expert support: Get one-on-one guidance from a real person and rest easy with Sunday's satisfaction guarantee.

 Kentucky Bluegrass